Akuli/BananaGUI/README.md

  |
  |  The Checkbox widget has nothing to do with the Box widget.
  |
- |  Attributes:
- |    text                  The text next to the checkbox.
- |    checked               True if the checkbox is checked currently.
- |                          False by default.
- |    on_checked_changed    A callback that runs on (un)check.
- |
  |  Method resolution order:
  |      Checkbox
  |      Child